 A. Editors' Responsibilities

-The editorial board of The UOSJHSS and the UOSJSLS consists of acknowledged experts in the field.
+The editorial board of The UoS (JSIS) consists of acknowledged experts in the field.
 The editor provides the names of the members, their affiliations and their contact information on the journal webpage.
 The duties and responsibilities of editors are listed as follows:

 1. The UOSJHSS editor is responsible for deciding which of the papers submitted to the journal will be published.